Women & Resilience in the Water Sector – 27 May 2020

-IWRA’s next webinar will focus on Women and Resilience in the Water Sector.
-This 90-minute event will take place on Wednesday, May 27th from 15:00 to 16:30 Central European Time.
+IWRA’s webinar focused on Women and Resilience in the Water Sector.
+This 90-minute event took place on Wednesday, May 27th from 15:00 to 16:30 Central European Time.

 It featured distinguished panellists with decades of experience, who have risen to high management in national governments and international organisations.

 The panel included presentations focusing on the importance of women in taking control of the discussion and debate around the role of women in the water sector.
 This could include not only their strong voices, but for women to take a more active role in measuring and monitoring.
 Other panellists looked at the role of women in certain scales of water governance, such as the basin management, and the value of women in building transboundary grassroots action.
 A key aspect of this is the use, by women, for seeking out ways to improve and leverage up participation.
 This can include the value of highlighting the importance of women’s activities in global objectives and goals.
 Finally, the panel explored the relationship between the SDG’s, funding, and issues related to women.
 They suggested that there was a need to squarely address these issues to expand the engagement on the global scale.

 During the poll conducted with the audience, over half of respondents felt that greater interaction and engagement with policy makers would be the best way to raise the stature of women and gender issues.